opus1993/pubrepo/content/authors/gruman/_index.md

 - Visitors
 ---

-I have been an engineer and team manager in various roles in industry for more than 20 years.
-My undergraduate degree was originally in Mechanical Engineering, and I do still enjoy working with the agricultural product design and validation communities.
-My studies subsequently have been in business.
+I have worked on teams as an engineer and leader in industry for more than 20 years.
+My undergraduate degree was originally in Mechanical Engineering, and I still enjoy working with agricultural product design and validation communities all over the world.

+This web site includes infrequent posts on learning, communicating, and building communities of practice.

 I am currently responsible for Digital Operations Projects at CNH Industrial in the Chicago area.